osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Adapter Health

-The Adapter Health static type includes the following properties, which are logged in a stream with the id {machinename}.{componentid}.
-This stream is linked to the Adapter static stream: "Adapters".
+The Adapter Health static type includes the following properties, which are logged in a stream with the id "{machinename}.{componentid}".
+This stream is linked to the Adapter static stream "Adapters".

 | Type         | Property |  Description     |
 |--------------|----------|------------------|